maxadamo/patching_status/README.md

 ## Development

 Want to see improvements?
 Please help!
-I am not a front-end developer and I have glued together a bunch of iquery and scripts.
+I am not a front-end developer and I have only glued together a bunch of jQuery and JavaScripts.

 ## Credits